UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Methodology

 \textbf{Active Site-Aware Pooling.} To obtain enzyme representation from a sequence of residue representations, a pooling operation such as mean pooling is required.
 However, residues that are active sites are more critical for enzymatic activity.
-Hence, intuitively, these active sites should contribute more in the aggregated enzyme representation\cite{dai2022prototypebasedselfexplainablegraphneural}.
+Intuitively, these active sites should contribute more in the aggregated enzyme representation~\cite{dai2022prototypebasedselfexplainablegraphneural}.
 Therefore, we design an active site-aware pooling mechanism, whose pooling weights are based on the predicted active site probabilities.
 Let $\hat{a}_i \in \mathbb{R}^{N}$ be the predicted probability that $i$-th residue is an active site in an \(N\)-residue enzyme.
-The active site-aware pooling can be written as:
+The active site-aware pooling can be written as: {

-where $\mathbf{H} \in \mathbb{R}^{N\times d}$ is representations of residues given by the enzyme encoder. $f(\cdot)$ is a learnable function that will map each $\hat{a}_i$ to the pooling weight ${w}_i$.
+} where $\mathbf{H} \in \mathbb{R}^{N\times d}$ is residue representation matrix from by the enzyme encoder. $f(\cdot)$ is a learnable function that will map each $\hat{a}_i$ to the pooling weight ${w}_i$, see in appendix \ref{sec:Pooling Weight Function}.
 With the active site-aware pooling, we would be able to encourages the model to focus on catalytically relevant segments of the enzyme.